jly017tech/WindowsServer/README.md

 ![Screenshot from 2025-02-10 23-24-41](https://github.com/user-attachments/assets/e75a5e14-e27b-47c0-a007-abd51b7c5fa9)

 <p>
-  I use Windows Server 2022 from the official Microsoft website as my domain controller VM and called OrionWolfTech After the Windows Server 2022 installation is finished, I went to the Windows general setting and renamed to the computer name in the system section called OrionWolfDC as my domain controller.
-  In the next picture, I opened the Server manager and went to Add role section and download Active Directory: Users and Computers.
+  The first step is I rename the computer name to HuskyTech-DC, so it will add in the Windows Active Directory: Users and Computers after setting up static IP address, DHCP server, and DNS server.

 </p>

-<h2>Installing Active Directory</h2>
+<h2>Installing Active Directory and other services</h2>

 ![Screenshot from 2025-02-10 23-31-53](https://github.com/user-attachments/assets/ac3b5dfc-ee40-48bb-9f6e-4c02fed8f909)